Twelfth Night (1933 film): Production

 "A short film excerpt from it is still in the Hills' possession", wrote critic Richard France.
 "Unfortunately, Welles's original staging was not used, only his set.
 A small backdrop is completely covered with a bright stylized rendering of a London street."

 Preservation status

 Although the film was believed lost for a while, at least one extended fragment of a copy has survived in the private possession of Welles's former teacher and lifelong mentor Roger Hill, who produced the play.
+In March 2024, the copy was transferred to digital by her granddaughter, Wendy Hill, and released on the internet.
 In addition, in the 1930s and 1940s, copies of the film were available for hire by schools and drama societies.

 Although it is the earliest surviving footage filmed by Welles, it was not the first time he had used a film camera – he told one biographer that he had first done so when making a silent home movie of a visit to St. Peter's Basilica in the Vatican, at the age of nine (in 1924–25).